Derkades/commons-conservancy-website/commons-conservancy/content/faq.md

 ## Q: How should we handle copyright attribution

 Handling copyright attribution is important.
-We have assembled a number of <a class="reference external" href="/faq/licenseinfo/">best practices on copyright attribution</a> which you should probably look at.
+We have assembled a number of [best practices on copyright attribution](/faq/licenseinfo/) which you should probably look at.
 These can be useful even if for efforts outside of The Commons Conservancy.

 ## Q: What does it cost to join [The Commons Conservancy]?

 There is no cost attached.
 We don't interact with money at all, so it would even be a problem to take your money.
 However, we do check the eligibility of your project to see if there is a good match between what we offer, what your project needs and the public interest.

 ## Q: But you are handling our donations?
 Actually, we are not doing that - not directly.
 And for a good reason.
 Handling of donations for Programmes of [The Commons Conservancy] happens through organisations far better equipped to do so.
 That keeps all financial risks outside.
-Currently we work with <a class="reference external" href="https://NLnet.nl">NLnet foundation</a>, a recognised public benefit organisation (ANBI).
+Currently we work with [NLnet foundation](https://NLnet.nl), a recognised public benefit organisation (ANBI).
 They have been providing funding projects for decades, and offer a professional financial environment.
 Because they are a recognised public benefit organisation, this offers many advantages when it comes to tax and donations.[The Commons Conservancy] has an umbrella agreement (Memorandum of Understanding) with NLnet so that eligible projects can start receiving donations the minute they enter [The Commons Conservancy].

 ## Q: Great work.
 How can I donate money to [The Commons Conservancy]?
 You cannot donate money to us in the literal sense of the word.
 [The Commons Conservancy] is statutorily not able to have a bank account.
 And we don't like begging.

 Actually, we do have some operational costs.
-If you want to support our work, we have a small support fund operated by <a class="reference external" href="https://NLnet.nl">NLnet foundation</a> you can donate money to (so we 'dogfood' the very procedure used by our Programmes).
+If you want to support our work, we have a small support fund operated by [NLnet foundation](https://NLnet.nl) you can donate money to (so we 'dogfood' the very procedure used by our Programmes).
 We don't expect you to, but if you appreciate our work and have some money to spare - we can put it to good work to make the life of our Programmes even easier.

 ## Q: What do you use donations to your own support fund for?
 Our technical infrastructure we get for free, donated in kind by various parties.
 We do not have any paid staff, the Board of Directors does not receive any remuneration as well.